ccadarn/Java-Script-Homeworks-and-other-practice/README.md

 To be honest, the first week of homework has provided me with a much deeper understanding of JavaScript than I gained in the last six months.
 Despite having grasped the basics through Codecademy, the lack of practical application made it challenging to retain all that knowledge.

+## Update 01.2024
+Currrently reading **"Eloquent JS"** at the end of the chapter it has some tasks to practice JS so latest update will contain new file __eloquentHM__.